-About NRM Regions
+About NRM Regional Organisations

-Regional natural resource management (NRM) is about the planning and delivery of programs that support healthy and productive country, viable communities and sustainable industries.
+Regional natural resource management is about the planning and delivery of programs that support healthy and productive country, viable communities and sustainable industries.
 Regional NRM organisations work from the paddock to the regional scale to address issues that require a landscape perspective.
 Our approach enables community and landcare activity to better address long term strategic issues of national importance.

-All regional NRM organisations are governed by Boards of directors that represent their community’s NRM perspectives and priorities.
+All regional NRM organisations are governed by Boards of directors that represent their regional community’s NRM perspectives and priorities.
 Boards are appointed by State/Territory governments in South Australia, New South Wales, Victoria, and elected or appointed by the community/stakeholders in Western Australia, Tasmania, Queensland, the Northern Territory and Ocean Watch.
 The ACT government is the regional NRM organisation for that Territory and has appointed an advisory committee to assist the department.